RasmusKoit/pipar/README.md

 ## Designed PCBs

+Currently, both Pipar and Pipar Flake are designed to be manufactured together but used separately.
+Both PCBs are designed to be used with Choc switches and hotswap sockets.
+The PCBs are wireless.

 ### Pipar

 The **Pipar** is a 36-key split wireless keyboard with a 3x5+3 layout.
 It features:

 - **Microcontrollers**: XIAO BLE for both halves and a dongle.
 - **Switches**: Ambients Silent Kailh Low Profile Nocturnal Choc Switches.
-- **Sockets**: Kaihl Hotswap sockets for easy switch replacement.
+- **Sockets**: Kailh Hotswap sockets for easy switch replacement.

-Pipar is a splayed split keyboard with a 3x5+3 layout.
-The thumb cluster has three keys on each half, and the outer columns are split to reduce the distance to the keys.
-The keyboard is wireless and uses the XIAO BLE microcontroller for both halves and a dongle.
-The design a features a larger area for the battery.
+#### Design Details

+- **Layout**: Splayed split keyboard with a 3x5+3 layout.
+  - **Thumb Cluster**: Three keys on each half.
+  - **Outer Columns**: Split to reduce the distance to the keys.
+- **Wireless**: Uses the XIAO BLE microcontroller for both halves and a dongle.
+- **Battery**: Larger area for the battery to ensure longer usage time.

 ### Pipar Flake